lashifrin/ejabberd-modules/piefxis/trunk/README.txt

-	mod_piefxis - Import/Export Users (XEP-0227)
+	piefxis - Import/Export Users (XEP-0227)

-	Module for ejabberd 2.x.
-Not needed in ejabberd 3.x
+	Modules for ejabberd 2.0.x.
+Not needed in ejabberd 2.1.x or 3.x
 	Requirements: exmpp

 	IMPORTANT
 	=========

-You only need this code if using ejabberd 2.x. ejabberd 3.0.0 and higher will include this feature.
+You only need this code if using ejabberd 2.0.x. ejabberd 2.1.0 and higher, 3.0.0 and higher will include this feature.

 You need to have the exmpp library installed in the machine in order to compile and run this code.